Festival of Britain: Poplar 2026

-This summer, Poplar is celebrating the 75th anniversary of the Festival of Britain present and future through a series of free, community-focused activities across E14.
+This summer, Poplar is celebrating the 75th anniversary of the Festival of Britain through a series of free, community-focused activities across E14.

 Events will be added as they are confirmed, so keep an eye on this webpage for updates.